pratikshasamane/pratikshasamane/README.md

 Hey there 👋 Coders!
 -----------------------------------------

+<h3 dir="auto">I'm Pratiksha,</h3>

-An aspring Software Engineer and open-source lover.
+An aspring Software Engineer.
 In the past, I worked as a Software Developer at Brainstorm Force.
 I have experience working on WordPress.

 I am a fun-loving, goal-oriented, optimistic personality.
 I believe success lies on the line joining technical skills & non-technical skills too.
 Being said that, I am myself a blend of the two things.
-Ideas + innovation 👀 + technology + leadership + commitment are my tag words for life.
+Ideas + innovation + technology + leadership + commitment are my tag words for life.
 An avid reader & definitely not a quitter.

 <h2 dir="auto">📦 Languages and Tools:</h2><br>
 <p>